TinaIsTrailblazer0618/boat-sharing-program/README.md

-# The Architecture of Boat Sharing Application:
+# The Architecture of Boat Sharing Application
 * boatSearch
     * boatSearchForm
     * boatSearchResults